 Ever since I heard the opening riff to "Meant to Live (The Beautiful Letdown, 2003), I've been huge fan of the music and message of Switchfoot.
 No less so for the latest, Where the Light Shines Through.

 Reading is one of my greatest passions--novels, biographies, recent history, Christian living, leadership, and more.
-I'll post quick reviews of some of the best books I find.
+Here are quick reviews of some of the best books I've found.

 The touchingly sparse and realistic dialogue reminded me of one of the greatest westerns of all time, Larry McMurty's Lonesome Dove.